divaprotocol/oracles/README.md

 The creation of a derivative contract, also referred to as a "contingent pool" or simply "pool", constitutes a request to a data provider to supply a data point at a predetermined future time.
 It is the responsibility of the data provider to set up the necessary listeners and notification services to not miss the reporting window.

-The monitoring pools, we recommend using the DIVA subgraph, which captures both data stored within the DIVA smart contract and data emitted as part of events.
+For monitoring pools, we recommend using the DIVA subgraph, which captures both data stored within the DIVA smart contract and data emitted as part of events.
 The DIVA subgraph is available on the following networks:
 * Goerli: https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new
 * Sepolia: n/a
 * Polygon: n/a